Voldemar-d/Arduino-AY-player/README.md

 - faster update of ABC channel volume indicators (almost no flicker)
 - pressing both buttons 7 and 8 switches between views of volume indicators (> [] < or bars/note freq)
+- current playback and volume indicator modes are saved to EEPROM

 Arduino sketch: AY\_Player\_OLED\_SRAM.ino

 Demo video:
 https://youtu.be/qcmWFfHZnjQ

+PSG files can be converted from other chuptune music formats with AY_Emul: https://bulba.untergrund.net/emulator_e.htm

 ## Needed libraries